Update on US 36 Public-Private Partnership: Understanding the Facts

 Additionally, the contract ensures that Plenary adheres to strict maintenance standards in our corridor, a roadway that the state still owns.
 While maintaining our roads, they must pay their employees the same rates as CDOT employees, who can now be deployed to other areas in the region.
 We also can continue to make transportation improvements in the area though we must work with our partner should any construction impact the operations of the toll lanes.
 Our tolls, over the course of the 50 years, will be capped at $14 each way and approved by the Governor appointed HPTE board.
 The likelihood we would get to that point is slim; and we expect tolls to be very similar to what they are today on the I-25 corridor ranging from $4 – $6.

-We know there are more questions, and we encourage you to attend one of our two public meetings to learn more.
-If you are unable to attend, please view our link to our FAQ as well as the 80-page summary of the agreement that can hopefully answer a lot of questions. http://www.coloradodot.info/programs/high-performance-transportation-enterprise-hpte/reports/us-36-p3-faq-1-30-14.pdf/view
+We know there are a lot more questions.
+If you were unable to attend, please view our link to our FAQ as well as the 80-page summary of the agreement that can hopefully answer a lot of questions. http://www.coloradodot.info/programs/high-performance-transportation-enterprise-hpte/reports/us-36-p3-faq-1-30-14.pdf/view

 Old Sam's Club Building